AlfredIsair/Natural-Language-Processing-Projects/README.md

 - **Description**: The Patient Urgency Classifier project utilizes BioBERT for classifying the urgency level of patient-related texts.
 It aims to assist in prioritizing and responding to urgent medical cases.

 ## Text-Summarization-Using-Langchain
 - **Description**: This project focuses on text summarization using Langchain.
-It aims to automatically generate concise and informative summaries of clinical texts for efficient information retrieval.
+It aims to automatically generate concise and informative summaries of documents/texts for efficient information retrieval.

 ## License